hilbix/tino/howto/vnc.md

 Also this should be easy enough such that you can set it up yourself even with minor Linux knowledge.

-# Automatic VNC via SSH

 Machine D: Local machine with your Mouse and Keyboard
 - This machine is a single user machine
 - You have `root` access or some way to install all needed additional packages

 Machine X: Machine with the display you want to see
-- x11vnc is installed or accessible
+- `x11vnc` is installed or accessible
 - You have `ssh` access to the machine using a public key
 - X-Window session with your user logged in
 - You do not need `root` access